-How many of you reading this title first thought, but everyone says not to get into the habit of nursing your baby to sleep?
+How many of you reading this title first thought, but everyone says not to nurse your baby to sleep.

 Is all of that sounding familiar?